 2. Resonance

 Resonance influences how your voice carries and can generate a more girlish sound.
-A lighter resonance, often achieved through proper placement, enhances clarity and expressiveness.
+A lighter resonance, often attained through proper placement.

 3. Intonation

 Intonation involves the melodic patterns.
-Utilizing varied intonation, including rising and falling pitches, can make you more engaging and ladylike.
-As you master these characteristics, you can develop a voice that aligns more closely with your desired expression of femininity.
+Utilizing rising and falling pitches can make you more engaging and ladylike.
+As you master these characteristics, you can make a voice that aligns more closely with your desired expression of femininity.

 4. Tone